 All dancers working with families need to know about self-regulation and attachment.
 This year I will be creating resources for dancers and dance artists to help them to understand what they need to know to bring the best dance practice to children and families.

-The training will help practitioners understand what is attachment and neuroscience informed practice and how to apply the knowledge to their work.
+The training will help dance artists understand what is attachment and neuroscience informed practice and how to apply the knowledge to their work.

 It will be useful information for artists working with children so that they can reflect on their practice and consider the range of skills they need to develop and approaches they need to adopt in order to be “attachment aware”.